aws-samples/amazon-aurora-labs-for-mysql/docs/serverlessv2/create/index.md

-=== "I Want to create the serverless v2 cluster myself"
+=== "I want to create the serverless v2 cluster myself"

     This lab will walk you through the steps of creating an Amazon Aurora Serverless v2 database cluster manually, and configuring the scaling parameters of the cluster.